qpdf/qpdf/manual/cli.rst

       Specify the filename to be used for the attachment.
 This is what is usually displayed to the user and is the name most graphical PDF viewers will use when saving a file.
-It defaults to the last element of the attached file's filename.
+It defaults to the last element (basename) of the attached file's filename.

    Specify the filename to be used for the attachment.
 This is what is usually displayed to the user and is the name most graphical PDF viewers will use when saving a file.
 It defaults to the last element of the attached file's filename.
+For example, if you say ``--add-attachment /home/user/image.png``, the default key will be just ``image.png``.

 .. qpdf:option:: --creationdate=date